 ColinTurkington is one of the most successful British racing drivers and two-time British Touring Cars Championship title winner.
-He was a champion in 2009 and 2014, both times driving BMWs for West Surrey Racing.
-Between those two championship-winning seasons, he spent some time in the World Touring Car Championship and Scandinavian Touring Car Championship, but without any notable success.
+He won BTCC titles in 2009, 2014 and 2018, driving BMWs for West Surrey Racing in all three occasions.
+Between championship-winning BTCC seasons, he spent some time in the World Touring Car Championship and Scandinavian Touring Car Championship, but without any notable success.

 Winning championships in the beginning of a career